I. Course Prefix/Number: MAT 140

 8. Graph exponential and logarithmic functions, and use their properties to simplify and solve equations involving them.

-11. Use technology to graph, evaluate, and interpret functions, and to solve equations involving them.
+10. Use technology to graph, evaluate, and interpret functions, and to solve equations and inequalities involving them.

 V. Academic Integrity